2 Chronicles 8

 Notes

 The list of five pre-Israelite nations in verse 7 -- Hittites, Amorites, Perizzites, Hivites, and Jebusites -- represents the remnant of the peoples whom Israel was commanded to drive out of Canaan (Deuteronomy 7:1-2, which lists seven nations; here five are named).
 The Chronicler uses the technical term מַס עֹבֵד ("corvee labor" or "forced labor gang") in verse 8 for the conscription of these non-Israelite populations.
-This terminology echoes the Egyptian bondage that Israel itself endured (Exodus 1:11), but the Chronicler is careful to distinguish: Israel's own people were never subjected to this.
+The terminology echoes the Egyptian bondage that Israel itself endured (Exodus 1:11), but the Chronicler is careful to distinguish: Israel's own people were never subjected to it.

 Pharaoh's Daughter and the Holiness of the Ark (v.
 11)